cakemanager/docs/docs/index.md

 Branches
 --------
-**master** is our master-branche.
+**master** is our master-branch.
 This will be the latest version and latest documentation.

 **develop** will be used to develop.
-Warning; this branche may contain non-stable code.
+Warning; this branch may contain non-stable code.

 To Do
 -----